Malga-Vision/SpaceTime-SonoNet/README.md

 > sequence for which the SSIM value is lower than the average SSIM throughout the whole video.

 ### **<u>models</u>**
-This folder contains main scripts for running experiments with different models.
+This folder contains the main scripts for running experiments with different models.
 See the "usage" note at the beginning of each of them.
 > - **_sononet2d-traintest.py_**: train and test the 2D SonoNet-16/32/64 model.
 > - **_sononet2d-traintest_3d_comparable.py_**: trains and evaluates the 2D SonoNet-16/32/64 model using the same dataset as the 3D models for direct comparison.
 > - **_sononet3d-traintest.py_**: train and test the 3D SonoNet-16/32/64 model.
-> - **_temporal_test.py_**: loads a test video and visualizes the predictions of different models for temporal comparison.
+> - **_temporal_test.py_**: loads a test video and visualises the predictions of different models for temporal comparison.
 > - **_2d_vs_3d_**: computes per-video accuracy on the test set for both 2D and 3D models, and calculates the average accuracy..

 Such scripts use code from the following Python packages: